JohnL3/Actions-practice/helper.md

         run: echo Hello, world!
 ```
 ### Variables
-There are a few ways to create and use variables
+There are a few ways to create and use variables.

 ```yml
   variables: